 Waterford Kamhlaba UWC

-As a developed world institution in a developing country, Waterford Kamhlaba UWC offers many opportunities for students to experience at first hand some of the paradoxes, contrasts and opportunities of the world they live in.
-The college buildings are attractive but deliberately modest, being located in country where 70% of people live on less than US$1 a day.
+As a developed world institution in a developing country, the school offers many opportunities for students to experience first-hand some of the paradoxes, contrasts and opportunities of the world they live in.

-Students are also offered a vigorous and wide-ranging programme of extra-curricular activities in the evenings and at weekends, including many student-led initiatives such as film festivals, workshops and discussions about current affairs and international issues.
-In sports activities, the emphasis is on participation rather than competition.
+There’s a vigorous and wide-ranging programme of extra-curricular activities in the evenings and at weekends.
+These include student-led initiatives such as: film festivals, workshops and discussions about current affairs and international issues.